 Companies can also allow their field personnel to access information like equipment manuals and site-specific requirements and restrictions from their mobile devices.
 And apps built on the AppSheet platform makes all that information available whether or not a connection is available at that point in time.

-Mobile apps also address the fact that situations in dispatch and field service can change throughout the day.
+Field workers face a variety of situations that call for agile and flexible solutions.
+The standard day for a field service works revolves around unpredictability.
 Heavy traffic or a flat tire may prevent a field worker from getting to a job.
-A customer may cancel a call.
-A different one may require emergency service.
-A job may call for specialty equipment.
+A customer may cancel a call or require emergency service.
+Specialty equipment may be needed for a job.

-Mobile apps can help dispatch and field operations more easily adapt to such situations by allowing dispatchers to quickly and easily update assignments and send alerts to those that require new information.
+Mobile apps can help dispatch and field operations more easily adapt to such situations by allowing dispatchers to quickly and easily update assignments and send alerts to workers that require new information.

-All that contributes to better customer service.
+All of this contributes to better customer service.
 And good customer service and efficient operations adds up to more business and greater profitability.

 Mobile apps just generally streamline an organization’s workflow.
 And that lowers costs and makes businesses run more efficiently and profitably.